mhayashi1120/Emacs-langtool/README.md

 (require 'langtool)
 ```

-You can use HTTP server implementation which is now testing.
-This
+2. HTTP server & client

-is very fast, but has security risk if there is multiple user on a
+ You can use HTTP server implementation.
+This is very fast, but has security
-same host.
+ risk if there are multiple user on a same host.
 You can set both of
 `langtool-language-tool-jar` and `langtool-language-tool-server-jar`
 the later is prior than the former.
 [Recommended] You should set `langtool-language-tool-jar` correctly